 Sewing by Yukari Meldrum: Clothes/garments

-*** Because of of the COVID situation and regulations, if an in-person services are required (such as measuring and fitting), this has to be done on an appointment basis one person at a time with all other measures in place (e.g., masks that cover nose, mouth, and chin, as well as handwashing/sanitizing).
-All other services will be completed by mail, curb side pickup, or curb side drop off. ***
+Because of of the COVID situation and regulations, if an in-person services are required (such as measuring and fitting), this has to be done on an appointment basis one person at a time with all other measures in place (e.g., masks that cover nose, mouth, and chin, as well as handwashing/sanitizing).
+However, if you can wait until things calm down to have an in-person service, that will be greatly appreciated.
+All other services will be completed by mail, curb side pickup, or curb side drop off.

 Step 1: Sewing Pattern